 Magic spells generally have a larger range similar to ranged attacks.
 Generally as the magic attack gets more powerful it also has a larger area of effect, as well as a higher cost.
 Spells range from elemental magic to summoning to healing magic and death magic.

 Each character can carry four items at any given time.
 Most character use a melee weapon so effectively each character has three spots for items.
-Most of the time these will be healing items such as healing seeds or antidotes, but since you lack a communal item storage anything that you wish to carry must be carried by a character in the force.
+Most of the time these will be healing items such as healing seeds or antidotes, but since the characters lack a communal item storage, anything that the player wishes to carry must be carried by a character in the force.
 In battle items are generally used on the characters holding them or someone adjacent, but items like Healing Rain will affect all friendly characters.

 The last command is to stand by which ends the character's turn.